 Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally-recognized credential.

-The State of Colorado recognizes several types of apprenticeships that recognize apprenticeship programs that offer high-quality earn-and-learn models.
+The State of Colorado recognizes several types of apprenticeship programs that offer high-quality earn-and-learn models.
 Programs outside these agencies may be high-quality, but are not partners of the state:

 - US Department of Labor - Registered Apprenticeship Programs

 - Colorado Community College System - Apprenticeship Programs

 - Colorado Department of Higher Education - Collegiate Apprenticeship Programs